term-world/syllabus-template/CODE_OF_CONDUCT.md

 * _Once_ during the semester, a citizen may open an Issue on a repository to which they'd like to submit missing work to regain credit for an assignment
   * This issue should indicate a citizen's interest in reclaiming credit for this assignment using the "Repair Rule"
 * This "Repair" issue must fill out the resulting form completely to request the ability to submit revisions
-* Citizens submitting a revision must remedy deficiencies listed in the most recent "Checkpoint" issue
+* Citizens submitting a revision must remedy deficiencies listed in the most recent "Assignment Progress" issue
   * Credit will be awarded as "complete" or "incomplete" according to the guidelines outlined in the [Grading](#Grading) section above
 * A citizen submitting a revision is allowed five (5) days to submit updated work
   * There is no limit on the number of `commit`s allowed during this time (i.e. citizens may `commit` as many times as they like)
+* This rule _does not apply_ to missed `Proposal`s or `Implementation`s.